Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Form of the Fundamental Map Enumeration Generating Functions

-Turning next to the differential terms in (\ref{Hirota2}), we observe, inductively, that as a consequence of (\ref{jet1}), differentiating $E_{g-\ell}$ does not increase the order of the denominator in $f_0$.
-It is also clear that such differentiation coes not increase the order of $E_{g-\ell}$ in $f^2_{0x} - f_0 h^2_{0x}$ above the bound $8g-3$.
+Turning next to the differential terms in (\ref{Hirota2}), we observe, inductively, that as a consequence of (\ref{jet1}), differentiating $E_{g-\ell}$ wrt $x$ does not increase the order of the denominator in $f_0$.
+It is also clear from (\ref{jet1Alt} - \ref{basic1}) that the stated differentiations in (\ref{Hirota2}) do not raise the order of $E_{g-\ell}$ in $f^2_{0x} - f_0 h^2_{0x}$ above the bound $8g-3$.
 Hence, the stated order bounds in the denominator are preserved by induction.
-Additionally, since differentiation cannot alter the polynomial weight, this remains 0 while differential weight increases by 1 with every differentiation.
+Additionally, since differentiation cannot alter the polynomial weight, this remains 0 while the differential weight increases by 1 with every differentiation.
 Hence the differential weight of all these terms is $2g$.
+The application of $\partial^{-2}_x$ reduces this to $2g-2$.
 This completes the inductive proof of the formula for $E_g$.
-The last statement of the proposition follows from the uniform weight homogeneity of the $E_g$ (see Theorem \ref{Eg}). \end{proof}
+The last statement of the proposition follows from Theorem \ref{Eg}. \end{proof}